PRATEEKKUMARAGNIHOTRI/Muon-Momentum-Estimation-and-Particle-Identification/README.md

 Muon momentum estimation using GNNs and other deep learning variants

 ## Key points
 The details of problem solved in above codes can be found in file [Task details](https://github.com/PRATEEKKUMARAGNIHOTRI/Muon-Momentum-Estimation-and-Particle-Identification/blob/master/Task%20details.pdf).
-Their solutions with well explained code and jupyter notebooks.
+Their solutions with well explained code can be found in jupyter notebooks.

-Some key points are -
+Some key points in the solution are -

 Task-3: